YifanJiangPolyU/cart-pole-nonlinear-control/README.md

 Swing up: starting at the bottum, swing the pendulum to upright position and balance there, by moving the cart only

-NOTE: you run the python codes, you need the following libraries: 1) numby   2) matplotlib   3) sicpy
+NOTE: to run the python codes, you need the following libraries: 1) numby   2) matplotlib   3) sicpy